-- 2.2.7 The provisions of the SEA Directive were transposed into the national Environmental Protection Act (2004, amended)42. - 2.2.8 Environmental impact assessment (EIA) is carried out in accordance with the Environmental Protection Act (2004, amended). - 2.2.9 The Habitats Directive was transposed into the Nature Conservation Act43 and other nature protection regulations and by-laws, as follows: - The main procedural requirements of the Habitats Directive are transposed into the Environmental Protection Act.
-Any exemptions applied to this Act are also applicable to appropriate assessment. - The Decree on Special Protection Areas (Decree on Natura 2000)44 stated that the appropriate assessment will not be carried out for areas for which the decision has already been taken in the past in line with the Act on Settlements and Other Spatial Interventions45
+- 2.2.7 The provisions of the SEA Directive were transposed into the national Environmental Protection Act (2004, amended). - 2.2.8 Environmental impact assessment (EIA) is carried out in accordance with the Environmental Protection Act (2004, amended). - 2.2.9 The Habitats Directive was transposed into the Nature Conservation Act and other nature protection regulations and by-laws, as follows: - The main procedural requirements of the Habitats Directive are transposed into the Environmental Protection Act.
+Any exemptions applied to this Act are also applicable to appropriate assessment. - The Decree on Special Protection Areas (Decree on Natura 2000) stated that the appropriate assessment will not be carried out for areas for which the decision has already been taken in the

-37 Article 6(3) of the Habitats Directive 92/43/EEC.
+Section 1.3, page 5, Guidance document on Article 6(4) of the Habitats Directive 92/43/EEC, available here.